 Mr. Conte appears on the Gothic, Raven, Dorian, JAV and DTR recording labels.
 His first Yuletide compact disc, Christmas in the Grand Tradition, features the Philadelphia Brass and the Wanamaker Organ.
 He is featured on several Friends of the Wanamaker Organ DVDs, including Sonic Odyssey, costarring Yale University organist Thomas Murray.
 Conte recordings are available at our Webstore or at the Macy’s Information Desk.

 Like the Organ, the Eagle, also came from the St. Louis World’s Fair, where it was the centerpiece of the German Exhibit of Arts and Crafts.
-Made by the Armbruester Brothers in Frankfort, Germany, the Eagle is fashioned of Durana bronze from models by Berlin sculptor August Gaul.
+Made by the Armbruster Brothers in Frankfurt, Germany, the Eagle is fashioned of Durana bronze from models furnished by Berlin sculptor August Gaul.
 All of the heavy plates that form the inner structure, as well as the feathers and other surface features, were separately wrought by hand with chisel, file and hammer, a technique that had never before been tried.
 Each individual feather on the

 head and body was carefully modeled and fitted into place.
 There are 1,600 feathers on the head alone, and 5,000 on the entire Eagle.
-The sculpture weighs 2,500 pounds and sits on a granite base.
-When brought to Wanamaker’s it became the John Wanamaker chain’s corporate trademark.
+The sculpture weighs 2500 pounds and sits on a granite base.
+When brought to Wanamaker’s it was Americanized and became the John Wanamaker chain’s corporate trademark.
 It was quickly adopted by the people as a beloved symbol and meeting place.

-The floor of the Grand Court reportedly had to be strengthened with girders to accommodate it.
-The Grand Court is something of Philadelphia’s “living room,” and here is an old Philadelphia custom to rendezvous in Center City by saying “Meet me at the Eagle.”
+The Grand Court is something of Philadelphia’s “living room,” and here is an old Philadelphia custom to rendezvous in Center City by saying “Meet Me at the Eagle.”